© Rey Allgayer

 “I didn’t know if I’d still find you here,” he said, taking off his hat and traveling coat and draping them over the armrest of the chair I’d offered him.
 “The information Seb gave me is a good few years old.
 Not like one of us to stay put so long.”

 “If I had left, I would have let someone know.
 Seb sent you?”
-I offered him a mug of a sweet, dark honey liqueur I’m quite partial to, which he gratefully accepted and took a large mouthful of before answering me.
+I offered him a mug of Vivek, a sweet, dark honey liqueur I’m quite partial to, which he gratefully accepted and took a healthy swig of before answering me.

 “In a way.
 I have business a few towns upriver and he said if I could make the trip, it might be worthwhile to see what the last few years have done to you.”